Highlights:

 Final Thoughts,

-The validity of a cheque, set at 3 months in India, is a small detail but a major one in avoiding returned payments, conflict, or delays.
+The cheque validity, set at 3 months in India, is a small detail but a major one in avoiding returned payments, conflict, or delays.
 Always watch your dates, deposit promptly, and consider safer digital options when possible.

 Whether you need quick access to funds or a backup for urgent expenses, a smart credit solution can make life easier.
-With the Viva Money loan app, you can get a credit line of up to ₹2,00,000 with no paperwork, no hassle.
+With the Viva Money loan app, you can get up to ₹2,00,000 with zero paperwork and hassle.
 You borrow what you need, repay flexibly, and enjoy 0% interest for 51 days.
 It’s a simpler way to stay in control when money gets tight.